willclarkson/lsstScratchWIC/README.md

 * ls /path/to/my/github/clones/sims_maf/sst/sims/maf/version.py

-If there is no version.py in that location, the import will probably fail again.
-On my system, *scons* failed outright.
+If the above steps produce no **version.py** in that location, the import will probably fail again.
+On my system, **scons** failed outright.

-There is a workaround, which was suggested to me by Keaton Bell: copy a pre-built version.py into the required location.
+There is a workaround, which was suggested to me by Keaton Bell: copy a pre-built **version.py** into the required location.
 While the version information will be incorrect, at least the github version of sims_maf will run on your system!
-A canned *version.py* file is included in this repository, in the subdirectory miscRequiredFiles/   .
+A canned **version.py** file is included in this repository, in the subdirectory miscRequiredFiles/   .
 So:

 * cd /path/to/my/github/clones/sims_maf/sst/sims/maf